jundalisay/superb/content/en/research/sarkar/farming/section-1/fiber.md

 Fine dhutis or traditional Indian men’s garments and other clothing can be made from the fibres.

 The mature plant is about 4 feet tall.

-The seeds contain 5% oil.
+Edible oil can be extracted from okra seeds which contain 5% oil.
+This oil does not have a high fat content.
 If this proportion can be increased to 10% through research, okra can be used to produce commercial edible oil.

 <!-- Lady’s finger -->